Soerensen42/Hyperopt/README.md

 -Remove both Code lines Specific to the example.
 -Make sure the network selected hyperparamters are the right type, most fitting would be at the start of the function.

+When all is done, run the Terminal.sh file

 # Core

 The Core is called for each Iteration which then does one training of the network.